codeforamerica/ohana-api-dev-box/README.md

     vagrant@ohana-api-dev-box:/vagrant/ohana-api$ script/bootstrap

 This step takes about 7 minutes, mostly because it takes a while to install all the gems.
 Nokogiri is notorious for holding up the bundle process.

+On Windows machines, you may run into errors when trying to run `script/boostrap`; if there is a `^M` in the error message it is due to the character Windows uses for line endings.
+An easy way to fix this is with Sublime Text: open `bootstrap` in  Sublime Text, and from the "View" menu select Line Endings > Unix.

+If line endings in Windows were problem for `script/bootstrap`, you will also have to fix the line endings in these files:

+    script/setup_db
+    script/tire
+    script/users

+as well as any others that throw the same error.

 ### Set up the environment variables